keplordb / docs · v0.1.0 · typed derive · intern cache

 data_dirPathBufDirectory to hold WAL + segments.
 Created if missing.

-wal_sync_intervalu3264WAL fsync interval, in events.
+wal_sync_intervalu3264fsync after this many events per shard.
 Set to 1 for zero data loss.

 Crash recovery